Case Studies

 Click on the color palette to change the colors of various elements in your template.
 Stick to a color scheme that matches your podcast’s overall look and feel.
 Use contrasting colors to make text and important elements stand out.
 Avoid using too many different colors to keep the design cohesive.

 Click the ‘Upload’ button and select your podcast’s audio file.
-The visualizer will automatically sync to the audio, creating engaging visual effects that move with the sound.
+The audio visualizer will automatically sync to the audio, creating engaging visual effects that move with the sound.
 Make sure your audio file is high quality.
 Clear and crisp audio will make your visualizer more enjoyable for both listeners and viewers.

 Click on the watermark option and upload your podcast’s logo.
 This adds an extra layer of branding and helps protect your content.
 Place the watermark in a corner where it’s visible but not intrusive.
 Adjust the opacity if needed.